 I now use the model to characterize the factors that influence sectoral reallocation in response to climate change.
-Consider a country that suffers an agriculturebiased reduction in aggregate productivity, consistent with projections for hot parts of the world made in Section 7.
-To see how the labor share in agriculture changes in Equation 19, I first consider the impact on the agricultural expenditure share, X{ak} .
-The expression for X{ak} from solving the consumer's problem is as follows:
+Consider a country that suffers an agriculture-biased reduction in aggregate productivity, consistent with projections for hot parts of the world made in Section 7.
+To see how the employment share in agriculture changes in Equation 22, I start with a version of Equation 11 for agriculture's expenditure share expressed in logs: